 Welcome to the University of Southern California's Ph.D. program in political science and international relations (POIR).
 We are a community of scholars who study American politics; comparative politics; international security and foreign policy; and international political economy.
 USC's POIR was recently ranked in the top 20 Ph.D. programs in the field in the National Research Council R-rankings.

 Our Ph.D. alumni are researchers and teachers at some of the finest institutions in the world.
-For instance, five of the six POIR students (83%) who completed their Ph.D.s in 2015 and were on the 2015-16 academic job market received tenure-track jobs or postdoctoral positions.
+For instance, all six POIR students (100%) who completed their Ph.D.s in 2015 and were on the 2015-16 academic job market received tenure-track, permanent, or postdoctoral positions.
 This year's tenure-track and postdoctoral placements included Oxford, N.C.
-State, Occidental, and Chinese University of Hong Kong.
+State, ITAM, Occidental, and Chinese University of Hong Kong.

 Our students, faculty, and alumni contribute to our understanding of the political, economic, and societal dynamics of the U.S. and the world.
 Our goal is to produce scholars, researchers and educators grappling with questions examining the challenges of the 21st century.